Guillermo Molins: Youth career

 In March 2007, Molins was called up to the Sweden U19 squad for the first time.
 He made his debut for the U19 side, in a 1–1 draw against Slovakia U19 on 27 March 2007.
 Two days later on 29 March 2007, Molins scored his first Sweden U19 goal, in a 1–1 draw against Slovakia U19.
 He went on to make four appearances for Sweden U19.

 In May 2008, Molins was called up to the Sweden U21 for the first time.
 He made his U21 debut on 25 May 2008 when Sweden U21 played Portugal U21, as they drew 0–0.
 After the match, Sydsvenskan praised his debut performance.
 It wasn't until on 5 September 2008 when Molin scored his first goal for the U21 side, in a 1–0 win against Poland U21.
 In May 2009, he was selected for the UEFA European Under-21 Championship in Sweden.
-Molins started the tournament when he set up of the national goals, in a 5–1 win against Belarus U21 on 16 June 2009.
-It wasn't until on 26 June 2009 when Molins made his second appearance of the tournament, coming against England U21 and set up the national side's third goal of the game to make it 3–3, resulting in a penalty shootout, having played 120 minutes, and converted the final spot kick, in which he missed, resulting in Sweden U21 eliminated from the tournament.
-After the match, Molins said that the penalty kick missed resulting in him breaking down in tears and was supported by his teammates.
+Molins started the tournament when he set up one of the goals in a 5–1 win against Belarus U21 on 16 June 2009.
+It wasn't until 26 June 2009 when Molins made his second appearance of the tournament, coming against England U21.
+He set up Sweden’s third goal of the game to make it 3–3, resulting in a penalty shootout.
+Molins took the final spot kick, which he missed, resulting in Sweden U21 being eliminated from the tournament.
+After the match, Molins said that the penalty kick miss resulted in him breaking down in tears and he was supported by his teammates.
 Following this, he continued to feature for Sweden U21 for the next two years.
-It wasn't until on 7 October 2010 when Molins scored his second the U21 national team goal, in a 4–1 loss against Switzerland U21.
-He went on to make twenty–three appearances and scoring two times for Sweden U21.
+It wasn't until 7 October 2010 when Molins scored his second U21 national team goal, in a 4–1 loss against Switzerland U21.
+He went on to make twenty–three appearances and scored two times for Sweden U21.

 Senior career

 Having initially desire to play for Uruguay, Molins was called up to the Sweden squad for the first time.
 He made his debut for Sweden against Oman as a part of Sweden's winter tour on 20 January 2010.
 In January 2011, Molins was called up to the national team squad once again.
 He made two starts, coming against Botswana and South Africa on 19 January 2011 and 22 January 2011 respectively.

 Three years later in January 2014, Molins was called up to the Sweden squad for the first time.
 His first appearance for the national side came on 17 January 2014 against Moldova, where he played 71 minutes before substituted, as Sweden won 2–1.
-Four days later on 21 January 2014, Molins scored his first goal for Sweden after coming on as a second half substitute, in a 2–0 win against Iceland.
+Four days later on 21 January 2014, Molins scored his first goal for Sweden after coming on as a second-half substitute, in a 2–0 win against Iceland.